-Another approach is to consider whether there is a power threshold below which devices can operate across entire frequency ranges on a CUS basis without causing interference to existing users (whether licensed on a primary or secondary basis).
-This could effectively be an extension of the limits developed for Ultra Wideband (UWB) devices which operate at sufficiently low power levels so as not to cause interference to existing licensed users.
+Another approach is to consider whether there is a power threshold below which devices can operate across entire frequency ranges on a CUS basis with a very low probability of causing interference to existing users (whether licensed on a primary or secondary basis).
+This could effectively be an extension of the approach developed for Ultra Wideband (UWB) devices.